foundata/proxmox-pve-backup-usb/README.md

 **This project is *not* associated with the official [Proxmox Virtual Environment (PVE)](https://www.proxmox.com/en/proxmox-virtual-environment/overview) nor Proxmox Server Solutions GmbH.**

 `pve_backup_usb.sh` is a script for SOHO environments without dedicated [Proxmox Backup Server](https://www.proxmox.com/en/proxmox-backup-server/overview).
-It is a helps you to copy PVE dumps created by using the [built-in backup functionality](https://pve.proxmox.com/wiki/Backup_and_Restore) stored on a PVE Host on external, encrypted USB drives for easy rotation and offsite disaster backup.
+It is a helps you to copy PVE dumps (created by using the [built-in backup functionality](https://pve.proxmox.com/wiki/Backup_and_Restore) and stored on a PVE Host) to external, encrypted USB drives for offsite disaster backup.
 It has to be called by a cronjob.

 **Features:**

-* Easy to define which PVE dumps to copy (including limitations like „only the N-th newest ones of machine X“).
+* Easy definition of which PVE dumps to copy (including limitation of „only the N-th newest ones of machine X“).
-* Is able to search in multiple backup source directories for PVE dumps.
+* Able to use multiple backup source directories for PVE dumps.
 * Automatic mount and unmount of USB drive (including decryption / `cryptsetup open`).
 * Extensive output, syslog and optional mail notification (using the system's `mail`; please make sure a proper relay is configured).
 * Robust error handling and checks (e.g. available space on target and so on).